This article is updated from the original posted June 25, 2015.

 And then, after some time struggling with confusion and anger, a dam in my heart bust open and I began to cry.

-And then, after some time struggling with confusion and anger, a dam in my heart bust open and I began to cry.
+And then, after some time struggling with confusion and anger, a dam in my heart burst open and I began to cry.
 Still confused, trying to not be too obvious about my unprofessional tears in the back of the Dharma Hall, I sat and sobbed silently … for the whole weekend.

 I sobbed as I realized how unkind people had been to me and how unkind I had been to myself.
 I sobbed because it felt so tender to open up to the experience of kindness.
 I sobbed in grief over a lifetime of believing that my needs were not important, that my emotions were not valid, that I was not tough enough, that I was somehow defective.
 I sobbed because I knew in my heart that I was discovering a missing piece in my life – self-compassion.

-Backdraft is the visceral awareness of the contrast between how we have been treated – by ourselves and others – and how we need to be treated to thrive and flourish.
-Backdraft is grief and anger over a personal history of consistently unmet needs, all the while having some sense that we deserved something better, and finally, suddenly discovering experientially that we were right all along.
+Backdraft is the visceral somatic awareness of the contrast between how we have been treated – by ourselves and others – and how we need to be treated to thrive and flourish.
+Backdraft is grief and anger over a personal story of consistently unmet needs, all the while having some sense that we deserved something better, and finally, suddenly discovering experientially that we were right all along.
 We were worthy all along; we just had no-one there to make the transaction for our inalienable right to belong.

 Kristin Neff suggests that backdraft might occur because a person’s sense of self has been so invested in feeling inadequate this ‘worthless self’ fights for survival when it’s threatened.
 This notion fits in well with Internal Family Systems theory, where our internal psychological system is viewed as a group of parts, like a family.
-When one member of the family starts to do something different, it can cause a backlash from another part who was relying on maintaining the status quo for its existence, however maladaptive and neurotic that part might be.
+When one member of the family starts to do something different, it can cause a backlash from another part who was relying on maintaining the status quo for its existence, however maladaptive and clumsy that part might be.
 Our human systems are designed to survive, not be happy.

 Paul Gilbert says that the attachment system (the development of our ability to bond with our caregivers) can act like a book, closing down at a particular time in a person’s life due to abuse or neglect.
 Experiencing compassion can open the book at the same place, causing someone to re-experience emotional distress from childhood.